rayrash14/Comprehensive_Banking_Analytics/README.md

 **Technological Stack:**

 1. Python for data pre-processing, analysis, and modeling.
-2. Scikit-learn, TensorFlow, or PyTorch for implementing machine learning algorithms.
+2. Scikit-learn for implementing machine learning algorithms.
 3. Google Colab for code development and documentation.
 4. Visualization tools such as Matplotlib or Seaborn for data exploration and presentation.